LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 are displayed using the dice notation `XdY`, which means X rolls of Y-sided dice.
 A variant denoted `XdsY` is additionally scaled by the level depth in proportion to the maximal dungeon depth.
-Read more about combat resolution in section 'Monsters' below.
+You can read more about combat resolution in section Monsters below.

 The second status line describes the current dungeon location in relation to the party.